 - social events to strengthen connections

-- networking opportunities with like minded people
+- networking opportunities with like-minded people

-Your LIANZA membership means you automatically become part of your LIANZA regional community and you can choose to be part of as many LIANZA special interest communities that grab your attention, with no additional joining fee.
+Your LIANZA membership means you automatically become part of your LIANZA regional community, and you can choose to be part of as many LIANZA special interest communities as you want.
+Check out the regional community events near you!

 SPECIAL INTEREST COMMUNITIES